Moving to Boston: A Grad Student’s Guide to Renting in Boston

 Making the Move!

 Again, a large part of Boston’s rental market revolves around an academic calendar.
-Referred to as “Allston Christmas” by locals (whose sidewalks are left lined with discarded furniture), the last weekend of August/first day of September is known as the city’s biggest move-in day of the year, which often leads to a number of unfortunate setbacks for everyone (just Google “Storrowing” for an idea of the traffic jam you might encounter).
+Referred to as “Allston Christmas” by locals (whose sidewalks are left lined with discarded furniture), the last weekend of August/first day of September is known as the city’s biggest move-in day of the year.
+This often leads to a number of unfortunate setbacks for everyone (just Google “Storrowing” for an idea of the traffic jam you might encounter).
 To avoid getting caught up in the city-wide pandemonium, I would recommend scheduling your move sometime early or mid-August at the latest, especially if you’re an incoming Emerson student.
 Graduate orientation and classes typically begin the last week of August, and speaking from experience, the last thing you’ll want to be doing that weekend is moving.

 Daunting though it may seem, moving to Boston and starting your graduate degree is a really exciting time!
-Emerson’s Off Campus Student Services has several resources – beyond just apartment listings – to help make your move as smooth as possible.
+Emerson’s Off Campus Student Services have several resources – beyond just apartment listings – to help make your move as smooth as possible.
 You can also check out these tips from the City of Boston for links to more information about parking, where to donate discarded furniture, and other useful contacts to help with your moving process.
 We look forward to welcoming you home to Boston!

 Ashling Chupak is the Graduate Admissions Writing Assistant and a fiction writer in her second year as a Creative Writing MFA candidate at Emerson College.